 As a business owner, Facebook is a great tool to help promote your business and attract ideal clients to your website and blog.
-Hashtags can be especially useful when you run contests or offers that you want followers to take part in.
+And, Facebook hashtags can be especially useful when you run contests or offers that you want followers to take part in.
 Create a unique hashtag you can share with your peers and followers who participate.
 This helps spread the word about your contests or offers, meaning more people will be a part of it.

 For hashtags that highlight your contests or offers, use the name of each, like: #jslikeandshare2017 or #jslightingcontest2017.
 This will encourage your followers to use that when they participate, helping it spread to a larger audience.

 If you decide hashtags are the best option for you on Facebook, there are a few ways to ensure you get the maximum benefit out of them.
 Here are additional tips to help:

 - Use less hashtags on Facebook.
 Unlike Instagram, where you can use up to 30 hashtags, use less on Facebook.
 These hashtags should be ones that are specific to the post you share and the audience you want to see it.

 - Cater the hashtag to the topic.
 No matter what you share, cater your hashtags to the topic of the post.
 If you share a link to your most recent blog post, use hashtags that will encourage your ideal clients to click on the link.
 For posts that are educational or for photographers, include a hashtag that relates to the specific topic.